-I am sitting next to a couple of strangers, tapping my foot under the table and impatiently waiting for my order to arrive.
-From the pictures above the table Johnny Depp and Bill Clinton are smiling right at me.
-This place is so famous there’s not an inch of free space on the walls – they are covered with photos of celebrities who enjoyed a hot dog or a sandwich here.
-This place is so crowded that we have to share a table with another couple we have never seen in our lives before, but for the next half an hour apart from sharing a table we are going to share the first experience of eating at Katz’s Delicatessen.
+I was sitting next to a couple of strangers, tapping my foot under the table, impatiently waiting for my order to arrive.
+From the pictures above the table Johnny Depp and Bill Clinton were smiling at me.
+The place is so famous there isn’t an inch of free space on the walls; they are covered with photos of celebrities who enjoyed a sandwich at this famed NYC deli.
+With crowds all around, I had to share a table with a couple I’ve never seen before but that’s normal at Katz’s Delicatessen.

 The place is surprisingly big for a deli.
 You can choose whether to be served over the counter or get a table to sit down.

 If you are lucky enough you might even get a table where Meg Ryan and Billy Crystal were sitting during filming.
 There’s a sign above the table.

 At the entrance every customer gets a ticket which is both a check and an exit pass.
 Servers make marks on it when you purchase goods, afterwards you pay total at the cashier.
 Losing the ticket means you are going to pay $50 extra, the management explains that that is how they encourage customers to go back and look for the lost ticket.
 In case somebody else finds it, they can use it to pay less than what they actually ordered.
 Bottom line: don’t lose the ticket!

 What to Order at Katz’s Deli

 So what do you order when in Katz’s Deli?
 Matzo ball soup, sandwich with corned beef, or pastrami on rye are traditional choices.
 You can say these are the most popular items just by looking around.
 I went for a matzo ball soup, pastrami on rye, and baked beans on side.
 The couple next to me, not surprisingly, ordered just the same.